 Uncover the art and science behind storytelling, as a proven tool for engaging and communicating.
-In order for communication to be more effective, a lubricant is required.
-One of the best lubricants in the field of communication is story telling.
 “Stories are the currency of human contact,” R. McKee.
 Neuroscience research indicates that humans are genetically wired for stories and narratives.

 - Identify and address common pitfalls relating to engagement,

 - Delineate a process for identifying, clarifying and communicating technical ideas.

 - Provide specific tools and techniques for framing issues in ways that are more engaging

 - The inherent neurological and cognitive biases that make presentations difficult to prepare and deliver

 - The purpose and premise of a presentation and finding a theme that holds all parts together